vecta-co/full-stack-assessment/README.md

 # Maintenance AI Agent

-A take-home assessment for building a Maintenance Support AI Agent.
+A take-home assessment for building an AI-powered maintenance support agent.
+The goal is to create an intelligent assistant that can handle tenant maintenance requests — understanding issues, providing self-help guidance when appropriate, and coordinating professional help when needed.

+This tests your ability to design and implement an AI agent that reasons about problems, retrieves relevant information, takes actions through tools, and handles real-world complexity.

 ## What This Is